-Acquire the latest Perforce Helix binaries to stage them for upgrade using the Section 8.2.1, "get helix binaries.sh" script.
+Acquire the latest Perforce Helix binaries to stage them for upgrade using the get\helix\binaries.sh script.

-If you have multiple server machines with SDP, staging can be done with this script on one machine first, and then the /hxdepots/sdp/helix_binaries folder can be rsync'd to other machines.
+If you have multiple server machines with SDP, staging can be done with this script on one machine first, and then the /hxdepots/sdp/helix\binaries folder can be rsync'd to other machines.

-Alternately, this script can be run on each machine, but as patches can be released at any time, running it once and then distributing the helix_binaries directory internally via rsync is preferred to ensure all machines at your site deploy with the same binary versions.
+Alternately, this script can be run on the each machine, but as patches can be released at any time, running it once and then distributing the helix\binaries directory internally via rsync is preferred to ensure all machines at your site deploy with the same binaries.

-See Section 8.2.1, "get_helix_binaries.sh"
+See Section 9.2.1, "get\helix\binaries.sh"